mschuchard/puppet-check/README.md

 ]
 ```

+Note that `args` will be ignored during `git pull` and `hg pull/hg update` when the modules are updated instead of freshly cloned.

 #### puppetcheck:beaker
 The spec tests will be executed against everything that matches the pattern `**/acceptance`.
 Any of these directories inside of a `fixtures` directory will be ignored.
 This means everything in the current path that appears to be a Puppet module acceptance test for your module (not dependencies) will be regarded as such and executed during this rake task.